 The Oxford Pershing Square Graduate Scholarship fully funds up to five scholars to combine a one-year Master's degree from one of several Oxford University partnering departments* with a one-year MBA (the 1+1 MBA) at Oxford’s Saïd Business School.

-*Applicants interested in combining the MBA with a one-year Master's degree from a non-partnering department should apply for the non-partnering Master's degree as early as possible, and then apply for the MBA by selecting the 1+1 by no later than 1 January 2021 (precise deadline depends on your partnering Master's program's January application deadline).
+*Applicants interested in combining the MBA with a one-year Master's degree from a non-partnering department should apply for the non-partnering Master's degree as early as possible, and then apply for the MBA by selecting the 1+1 by no later than 12 January 2022 (Applicants must ALSO apply to your partner Master's program by your degree program's December 2021 or January 2022 deadline).

 The Samuel Huntington Public Service Award provides an annual stipend of $20,000 for a graduating college senior to pursue public service anywhere in the world.
 The Award allows recipients to engage in a meaningful public service activity for one year before proceeding on to graduate school or a career.

 These summer programs provide the opportunity for US undergraduates with at least two years of undergraduate study left to complete to come to the UK on a fully-funded three-to-four week program.
 Students will take part in cultural events, research, collaboration, and presentations at an esteemed British University.
 Each Summer Institute will cover a different theme.
 To be eligible, applicants must have at least a 3.70 GPA.

 Created by Penn President Amy Gutmann to strengthen the University of Pennsylvania’s commitment to innovation through the Penn Compact 2020, the President’s Innovation Prize will provide a graduating Penn senior, or team of graduating seniors, $100,000 (plus a $50,000 living stipend per team member) to envision and implement an innovative commercial venture that makes a positive difference in the world.